nanoDBA/gc_podcast/.github/SECURITY.md

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability in this repository, please report it responsibly by emailing security@example.com rather than using the public issue tracker.
+If you discover a security vulnerability in this repository, please report it responsibly by [contacting Lars directly](https://linktr.ee/nanodba) rather than using the public issue tracker.

 Please include the following information:
 - Description of the vulnerability